-- Adherence to the rules of the Union in furtherance of the objects of the Union consistent with the industrial relations legislation. - Implementation of the decisions of the Union's Executive and Committee of Management. - Implementation of the Union's organising agenda, including assistance and advice on organising site projects, training and development of officials and planning and resourcing campaigns. - Industrial Support including assistance with legal and legislative matters. - The administration and variation of federal and state awards. - Negotiation and registration of certified industrial instruments on behalf of members consistent with the objects of the Fair Work Act 2009 and the Union rules. - Media and other communication to members of the Union and to the broader local communities on issues affecting the rank and file. - Monitoring and improving the health and safety of members
+- Adherence to the rules of the Union in furtherance of the objects of the Union consistent with the industrial relations legislation. - Implementation of the decisions of the Union's Executive and Central Council. - Implementation of the Union's organising agenda, including assistance and advice on organising site projects, training and development of officials and planning and resourcing campaigns. - Industrial Support including assistance with legal and legislative matters. - The administration and variation of federal and state awards. - Negotiation and registration of certified industrial instruments on behalf of members consistent with the objects of the Fair Work Act 2009 and the Union rules. - Media and other communication to members of the Union and to the broader local communities on issues affecting the rank and file. - Monitoring and improving the health and safety of members. - Engaging with international labour organisations and unions in other countries to build solidarity and enforce and protect labour rights and human rights.
+Work collaboratively through international federations to share best practices and address common challenges faced by workers worldwide.